 The general consensus online is that Wix is costly.

 A WordPress site is free in the sense that it is open source software, which anyone can download for free.
 However, you need to pay for WordPress hosting.
-Hosting can be as little as $4 per month for a small site or around $15 per month for managed WordPress hosting.
+Hosting can be around $7-$10 per month for a small site or around $30-$50 per month for managed WordPress hosting.

-Costs add up though because you also have to pay for your domain name (from $10), WordPress themes, and plugins for additional functionality ($40 – $60 per plugin).
+Costs add up though because you also have to pay for your domain name (from $15), WordPress themes, and plugins for additional functionality (from $50 – $200+ per plugin).
+To handle these costs add up, consider options that offer peace of mind.

 Winner: There is no out-and-out winner.
 Wix is expensive and costs add up if you want more functionality.
 The same with WordPress.
 If you don't need to employ a developer for your WordPress website WordPress is the more flexible option.
 However, you'll have to go slow on adding plugins!